Tracks (For students starting program in Fall 2017 and later)

 - Either BIOL-GA 1127 Bioinformatics and Genomes or BIOL-GA 1131 Biophysical Modeling or BIOL-GA 3304 Research in Biology

-Data Science – Biomedical Informatics (Medical School) Track (For incoming Fall 2019 and later students)
+Data Science – Biomedical Informatics (Medical School) Track (For students starting Fall 2019 and later)

 The Data Science – Biomedical Informatics (Medical School) track is for students who are interested in the rapidly growing field of biomedical informatics, which has influenced many recent healthcare developments, including new opportunities for personalized medicine.
 These innovations, along with a recent growth in high-throughput genomics technologies, have created a high demand for skilled biomedical informatics professionals.